konobey/spark-project-template/README.md

-# spark-project-template
-Template for typical Spark project
+# The Definitive Guide's Spark Project Template

+This repository lays out a simple project structure for Apache Spark projects.
+It includes small demonstrations of different modules and different languages.

+This is under active development.